davidchang/davidandsuzi.com/_posts/2014-05-16-revisiting-last-years-angularjs-feed-reader.md

 Regarding the interval check to manually click the #update button, that should exist in the controller as well, and should utilize the $interval service provided by Angular.

-$http.get instead of $.ajax
+$http.jsonp instead of $.ajax
 ---------------------------

 To make the Google API call, I was using $.ajax.
 This is interesting, because it is an asynchronous action outside of Angular's "digest cycle" - basically, once it happens, Angular has no idea that anything has changed (this concept will hopefully be eliminated by 2.0 with Object.observe).
 Since Angular didn't know about it, $scope.updateModel had to manually call $scope.$apply to trigger the digest.

-But if we use $http.get (these Angular services typically wrap everything in $scope.$apply themselves), we won't need to manually call $apply ourselves.
+But if we use $http.jsonp (these Angular services typically wrap everything in $scope.$apply themselves), we won't need to manually call $apply ourselves.
 And unit testing will be easier, if we were going to write unit tests (for the same testability reasons, we would want to use $interval above instead of the native setInterval).

 By the way, we'd probably want to move that Google API call into its own service, but that's a bit of overkill right now.
-But the main idea is that controllers themselves should be pretty thin, and recurring logic/code can typically be abstracted out elsewhere, into a service or parent controller.
+But the main idea is that controllers themselves should be pretty thin (the final gist isn't a good example of this), and recurring logic/code can typically be abstracted out elsewhere, into a service or parent controller.

 Angular expressions